New Patients (202) 851-7554

 Can missing teeth cause digestive problems?

-Yes, missing teeth can cause digestive problems.
-When teeth are missing, chewing food can be more difficult.
-As a result, larger pieces of food end up in the stomach.
-In addition, your digestive system will be unable to break down food with stomach acids fully.
+In addition, your digestive system will be unable to fully break down food with stomach acids.
 Consequently, your intestines may not fully absorb the nutrients from foods.
 This can cause bloating and indigestion.
-Above all, managing missing teeth with dental treatments like dentures, bridges, or dental implants is important.
+Above all, managing missing teeth with dental treatments like dentures, bridges, or dental implants is essential.

 Can you use porcelain veneers for missing teeth?

 Porcelain veneers aren’t a solution for missing teeth.
 Dentists use veneers to enhance existing teeth, not replace absent ones.
-So when a tooth is missing altogether, veneers won’t help.
-Instead, dentists and oral surgeons use solutions like dental implants, dental bridges, or partial dentures to fill the gaps.
-Dental implants offer a comprehensive solution, replicating the visible part of the tooth and its root.
+So when a tooth is missing altogether, dental veneers won’t help.